Alesha Dixon

 Alesha Anjanette Dixon (born 7 October 1978) is an English singer, rapper, dancer, television personality, and author.
-She gained recognition in the early 2000s as a member of the R&B, garage and hip hop group Mis-Teeq.
-The group disbanded in 2005 and Dixon then pursued a music career as a solo artist, signing a recording contract with Polydor Records.
-She recorded her debut solo album, Fired Up in 2006, releasing her debut single "Lipstick", followed by "Knockdown", after which her popularity as a singer had declined and was subsequently dropped from Polydor.
+She gained recognition in the early 2000s as a member of the R&B and garage group Mis-Teeq, who had seven UK top 10 hits, two top 10 double platinum albums, and sold over 12 million records worldwide.
+After Mis-Teeq disbanded in 2005, Dixon signed with Polydor Records to release her debut solo album, Fired Up (2008); due to insufficient commercial reception from its lead singles, "Lipstick" and "Knockdown", she was dropped from Polydor.

-In 2007, Dixon won the fifth series of the BBC One dancing competition show Strictly Come Dancing.
+In 2007, Dixon was a contestant on the fifth series of the BBC dancing competition show Strictly Come Dancing, which she won.
 Her television exposure led to a successful musical comeback, which included her signing to Asylum Records.
-In 2008, she released her second album, The Alesha Show, which received platinum certification in the UK and spawned the successful singles "The Boy Does Nothing" and "Breathe Slow", the latter of which became her highest charting single and earned her a Brit Award nomination.
+Her second album, The Alesha Show (2008), was certified platinum by the British Phonographic Industry (BPI) and produced the successful singles "The Boy Does Nothing" and "Breathe Slow", the latter of which became her highest charting single and earned her a Brit Award nomination.
+She has since released the albums The Entertainer (2010) and Do It for Love (2015).

-In 2009, Dixon became a judge on the seventh series of Strictly Come Dancing, and the following year, she released her third album, The Entertainer.
-In 2012, shortly after judging on the ninth series of Strictly Come Dancing, Dixon quit to become a judge on the ITV talent show competition Britain's Got Talent.
-Her fourth album, Do It for Love, was released in 2015.
-In 2020, Dixon was a judge on America's Got Talent: The Champions, and in 2021, she was a judge on Walk the Line.
-In 2022, she judged on the tenth season of Australia's Got Talent.

-As a television presenter, Dixon has hosted Alesha's Street Dance Stars (2010), Your Face Sounds Familiar (2013), Text Santa (2014–2015), Dance Dance Dance (2017), The Greatest Dancer (2019–2020), Comic Relief (2019–2022), and is set to co-host the Eurovision Song Contest 2023.
-She has also written a series of children's books titled Lightning Girl.
+From 2009 to 2011, Dixon was a judge on Strictly Come Dancing.
+Since 2012, she has served as a judge on the ITV talent competition show Britain's Got Talent.
+She has also judged on America's Got Talent: The Champions (2020), Walk the Line (2021), and Australia's Got Talent (2022).
+As a television presenter, Dixon has hosted Alesha's Street Dance Stars (2010), Your Face Sounds Familiar (2013), Text Santa (2014–2015), Dance Dance Dance (2017), The Greatest Dancer (2019–2020), Comic Relief (2019–2025), and the Eurovision Song Contest 2023.